arijit69-web/Password-Retrieval/README.md

 # Password-Retrieval
- Aim: The aim of the simple Web App is to reset the old password with new password.
+ Aim: The aim of the simple Web App is to reset the old password with new password using JSON WEB TOKEN.

  # How it works?